blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 # JSON-RPC API

-All of the types mentioned below can be found in the library `@blockchain-lab-um/masca-types`.
+You can find all of the types mentioned below in the library `@blockchain-lab-um/masca-types` .

 ## VC Methods